MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-quickbooks-to-business-edition.md

 More and more growing businesses are changing from finance apps like QuickBooks Desktop and QuickBooks Online, which are designed for startups and other small businesses, to [!INCLUDE[prod_short](includes/prod_short.md)], which also supports larger, more complex organisations.

 As they transition, companies typically want to bring their business data with them so they don't start from scratch.
-To help transfer data, [!INCLUDE[prod_short](includes/prod_short.md)] offers built-in extensions that migrate data such as customers, suppliers, inventory items, and general ledger accounts.
+To help transfer data, [!INCLUDE[prod_short](includes/prod_short.md)] offers built-in extensions that migrate data such as customers, vendors, inventory items, and general ledger accounts.
 The following extensions are installed and ready to go as an integrated part of the **Data Migration** assisted setup guide:

 * QuickBooks Data Migration
 * QuickBooks Online Data Migration